Esgariot/supervisor_volatile/README.rst

 Logging a Message
 -----------------

-The `twiddler.log()` method allows you to write arbitrary messages to Supervisor's main log.
+The `volatile.log()` method allows you to write arbitrary messages to Supervisor's main log.
 When you twiddle with Supervisor's configuration, this method is useful for logging messages about what was done.

 .. code:: python

-    twiddler.log("This is an informational message", "INFO")
+    volatile.log("This is an informational message", "INFO")

 The first argument is a string message to write to the log.
 The second argument is the log level and is optional (defaults to `INFO`).
 The log level